-Like the experience of UK, Australia, South Africa, in Uganda there is no shortage of evidence to show just how music is in individuals’ experience of their retail of their retail, consumer or service industry experience.
+Like the experience of the UK, Australia, and South Africa, in Uganda, there is no shortage of evidence to show just how music is in individuals’ experience of the retail of their retail, consumer, or service industry experience.
 The fact is that no business can operate at its peak without music being played to those within the confines of the gym, restaurant, mall, or thousands of other places.
-For example in 2007 UPRS conducted a study that proved that people prefer to board a taxi with music than without.
+For example, in 2007 UPRS conducted a study that proved that people prefer to board a taxi with music than without.

 The Value of Music must be rewarded